Not satisfied with this itinerary?

 Are you interested in planning a Custom Trip now?
 It takes only 2 minutes!

 All meals will be provided during trekking while only breakfast will be available in Kathmandu.
 There will also be welcome and farewell dinners for guests.
 While on trek, we have breakfast and dinner in the lodges/teahouses we spend the night and lunch on our way to the next destination.
 Nepalese, Tibetan, the more common continental and Indian cuisines are common choices in the menu.

 We will be accommodated in Yatri Suites & Spa or Similar in Kathmandu; and lodges during the trek.
 All accommodations are on twin-shared basis.
 Single supplement will be served on request with an extra cost.

 Himalayan Glacier will arrange rooms with attached washrooms; however, lodges in some places only have shared washing and toilet facilities.
 Also note that single rooms are readily available in Kathmandu and the trekking regions at lower elevation but it might be difficult to find them at higher elevations.
-The types and standards of accommodation during the Everest trekking varies at different locations.
+The types and standards of accommodation during the everest base camp trek varies at different locations.